David Frank (musician): Early life and education

-Frank grew up in the Boston suburb of Weston, Massachusetts and played classical piano at a recital level from a young age.
+David Martin Frank was born on November 13, 1957, and grew up in the Boston suburb of Weston, Massachusetts and played classical piano at a recital level from a young age.
 By fifth grade he had won his first composing competition.
 In high school, Frank played in rock bands hired for dances and competed, often successfully, in talent shows and battle of the band contests.
 He attributes his fluency with soul and R&B music to an early encounter he had with a singer he met at one such contest.
 The singer was later incorporated as a member of his band.
 His studies continued throughout his youth as a student at the New England Conservatory and later at the Berklee College of Music.
 While at New England Conservatory, an instructor brought in a copy of Wendy Carlos' groundbreaking album Switched-On Bach.
 Frank had already been experimenting with getting electric guitar sounds out of his Farfisa organ, and was inspired by this encounter to continue pursuing electronic musical directions.